wdi-sg/project-1/README.md

 ### The Game Play

-The objective of the game is to collect the colours in sequence within the time limit.
+#### The objective of this game is to train your memory skill.

 1. Player has to remember a sequence of colours before starting the game.
 2. Once game starts, there will be a countdown timer depending on the difficulty of the game level.
-3. Player has use the keyboard arrow button the navigate the maze.
+3. Player need to use the keyboard arrow button to navigate the maze.
-4. Collecting the colours in sequence.
+4. Collect the colours in sequence.
-5. Once all the colours are collected, the game will check if your input is the same as the pattern set by the game.
+5. Once all the colours are collected, the game will check if your input is the same as the sequence set by the game.
 6. If true, process to the next level.
 7. If false, retry the current level with a different sequence set by the game.
 8. Player will play through 15 levels.
-9. Once completed, game will restart to default page and restart at level 1.
+9. Once completed, game will restart to default page and reset to level 1.

 <img src="images/project1-wireframe/how-to-play3.jpg" alt="wireframe" width="600">

 <img src="images/project1-wireframe/how-to-play4.jpg" alt="wireframe" width="600">

 ---